My Big Fat Obnoxious Boss

-Rules
+Format

 The rules of the game were similar to The Apprentice.
 The teams would then compete in a challenge test the contestant's skills in business-related objectives - however, the tasks are absurd in nature, included selling hot soup on a hot day, creating and selling art they made out of scraps and promoting other ridiculous products.
 The members of the losing team met Mr. Todd in the boardroom on the next day, where he derided their performance.
 The team boss nominated two teammates for elimination – Unlike The Apprentice (where the team leader is also eligible for elimination alongside their nominees),the losing boss is awarded total Immunity from that week's elimination because Mr. Todd explained that, in real life, the boss is never held responsible.

 The audience would then see N. Paul Todd referring to "the real boss" for the decision on who was to go between the bottom 2.
 The player not eliminated became the team boss, and the winning team named a new team boss.

 The real boss was not seen or heard until the final episode and was kept a complete secret from the contestants.
 The official website suggested that the real boss could be Donald Trump's ex-wife Ivana Trump or Oprah Winfrey, although David Hickman did refer to the boss as a "him."
 The real boss gave no reason for the decision, so Todd was given free rein to make it up as he went along.
 In the final episode, "the real boss" was revealed to be a chimpanzee who responded to the name of "Mowgli" and who made his decisions by spinning a wheel with the names of the contestants.

-N. Paul Todd
+Production

 N. Paul Todd was played by actor William August, a graduate of Harvard University and an experienced California attorney.
 August described Todd as a man who "probably has a number of sexual harassment lawsuits pending."

-Todd's catchphrase for elimination was "Get the hell out of my office."
-Another of his catchphrases was "Welcome to my world."

 A variety of assistants helped Mr. Todd with his contests.
 His alleged Vice President Jamie Samuels is sent to hate the women, while the COO David Hickman is "a little too excited about these fresh-faced young men."
 Mr. Todd also relies on his wife Lynn and his son Kent to help judge the competition when a member of the executive team is not available.

-Mr. N. Paul Todd is an anagram of Donald Trump, host of The Apprentice at that time.
+Fox originally announced the legal reality television series The Partner for a premiere date of November 7, 2004, however, it opted to broadcast My Big Fat Obnoxious Boss instead.
+Gail Berman explained "We had a lot of fun with Fiance, and this seemed like the next logical take on what’s going on in reality right now".